picmi/help/docs/business/integrations/check-work-rights.md

 ## How PICMI works with CheckWorkRights

-**PICMI** integrates with CheckWorkRights to simplify work eligibility checks as part of your hiring process.
+**PICMI** integrates with CheckWorkRights to simplify the right to work  checks as part of your hiring process.
 Here's how:

 ## Integration options